tomedunn/the-finished-book/_theory/xgte-encounter-building/xgte-encounter-building.md

 Building encounters with a single monster against a group of four or more PCs is well within the capabilities of the encounter building rules in the _Basic Rules_.
 So this section is less an alternative way of building encounters, and more a collection of pre-calculated encounters.
 What isn't entirely clear, though, is what the _XGtE_ rules mean by a "satisfying but difficult battle".

 We can shed some light on this by using the _Basic Rules_ encounter building rules to calculate the difficulty of the solo monster encounters provided in _XGtE_.
-The results of these calculations is shown in Fig. <a href="#fig:solo-monster-xp-ratios" class="fig-ref">1</a> (below), which puts the calculated XP values for these encounters right around the Hard XP threshold.
+The results of these calculations is shown in Fig. \figref{fig:solo-monster-xp-ratios} (below), which puts the calculated XP values for these encounters right around the Hard XP threshold.

 <figure id="fig:solo-monster-xp-ratios">
     {% include_relative fig-solo-monster-xp-ratios-small.html %}
     {% include_relative fig-solo-monster-xp-ratios-large.html %}
-    <figcaption>Figure 1: Plots XP values, relative to half the PC's daily XP budget, for encounters given by the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating">Solo Monster Challenge Rating</a> table in <em>XGtE</em>.</figcaption>
+    <figcaption>Plots XP values, relative to half the PC's daily XP budget, for encounters given by the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating">Solo Monster Challenge Rating</a> table in <em>XGtE</em>.</figcaption>
 </figure>

 For a more challenging encounter, the rules suggest increasing the monster's CR by 1-2.
-Figure <a href="#fig:solo-monster-xp-ratios-harder" class="fig-ref">2</a> (below) shows the calculated XP value for the case where each monster's CR is 2 higher.
+Figure \figref{fig:solo-monster-xp-ratios-harder} (below) shows the calculated XP value for the case where each monster's CR is 2 higher.
 For level 3 parties and above, this puts the encounter difficulties close to the Deadly XP threshold, while for levels 1-2 parties, this puts the difficulty well above a Deadly encounter.

 <figure id="fig:solo-monster-xp-ratios-harder">
     {% include_relative fig-solo-monster-xp-ratios-harder-small.html %}
     {% include_relative fig-solo-monster-xp-ratios-harder-large.html %}
-    <figcaption>Figure 2: Plots XP values, relative to half the PC's daily XP budget, for encounters given by the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating">Solo Monster Challenge Rating</a> table in <em>XGtE</em> where the CR for each monster is 2 higher than its listed value.</figcaption>
+    <figcaption>Plots XP values, relative to half the PC's daily XP budget, for encounters given by the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating">Solo Monster Challenge Rating</a> table in <em>XGtE</em> where the CR for each monster is 2 higher than its listed value.</figcaption>
 </figure>

 For easier encounters, the rules suggest decreasing the monster's CR by 3 or more.
-Figure <a href="#fig:solo-monster-xp-ratios-easier" class="fig-ref">3</a> (below) shows the calculated XP value for the case where each monster's CR is 3 lower than the listed value.
+Figure \figref{fig:solo-monster-xp-ratios-easier} (below) shows the calculated XP value for the case where each monster's CR is 3 lower than the listed value.
 For levels 6-20, the calculated XP closely follows the Medium difficulty XP threshold.
 While for parties level 1-5 this will give encounters close to the Easy XP threshold or below.

 <figure id="fig:solo-monster-xp-ratios-easier">
     {% include_relative fig-solo-monster-xp-ratios-easier-small.html %}
     {% include_relative fig-solo-monster-xp-ratios-easier-large.html %}
-    <figcaption>Figure 3: Plots XP values, relative to half the PC's daily XP budget, for encounters given by the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating">Solo Monster Challenge Rating</a> table in <em>XGtE</em> where the CR for each monster is 3 lower than its listed value.</figcaption>
+    <figcaption>Plots XP values, relative to half the PC's daily XP budget, for encounters given by the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating">Solo Monster Challenge Rating</a> table in <em>XGtE</em> where the CR for each monster is 3 lower than its listed value.</figcaption>
 </figure>

 These rules should work well for building solo monster encounters that fall into the Medium, Hard, or Deadly difficulty categories.
 Though, they appear to work best when the PCs are level 6 or higher.
 Of course, it's worth pointing out that these rules were designed to work with legendary monsters, and there aren't that many at low CRs, making it hard to build solo monster encounters below 6th level without building your own monsters.